Lady Margaret Beaufort, Countess of Richmond and Derby

 Lady Margaret Beaufort, Countess of Richmond and Derby was the mother of the first Tudor monarch, King Henry VII.
 She lived long enough to see her grandson succeed to the English throne as King Henry VIII.
 It was through Margaret that her son had his tenuous connection to the House of Lancaster.

 Born on May 31, 1443, at Bletsoe Castle in Bletsoe, Bedfordshire, England, Margaret was the only child of John Beaufort, 1st Duke of Somerset and Margaret Beauchamp of Bletsoe.
 Through her father, Margaret was a descendant of King Edward III of England.
 Her grandfather John Beaufort, 1st Earl of Somerset was the eldest child of John of Gaunt, 1st Duke of Lancaster (Edward III’s son), and his mistress Katherine Swynford, whom he married in 1396.
-Their children were declared legitimate by King Richard II of England and Pope Boniface IX, but their half-brother King Henry IV of England introduced a provision that neither they nor their descendants could ever claim the throne of England.
+Their children were declared legitimate by King Richard II of England and Pope Boniface IX, however their half-brother King Henry IV of England introduced a provision that neither they nor their descendants could ever claim the throne of England.

 King Edward III of England married Philippa of Hainault → John of Gaunt, Duke of Lancaster married Katherine Swynford → John Beaufort, 1st Earl of Somerset married Margaret Holland → John Beaufort, 1st Duke of Somerset married Margaret Beauchamp → Margaret Beaufort married Edmund Tudor, 1st Earl of Richmond → King Henry VII of England